 Where to see

-The artist doesn’t have a website to my knowledge, but if you’re itching to witness his mind-bending sculptures (and trust me, you should), check here where he exhibits or which museum has his sculptures.
+To my knowledge, Mueck doesn’t have an official website (very on brand).
+But if you’re itching to witness his mind-bending sculptures (and trust me, you should), check here where he exhibits or which museum has his sculptures.
 He has many masterpieces scattered around the globe.
 And if you’ve already had the privilege (just like me) of witnessing his art in the flesh (see what I did there?), please share with me your experiences, I’m curious to hear them.